 Flyers down Devils in shootout 4-3

-Philadelphia's Sean Couturier scored the only goal of the shootout Friday night as the Flyers edged the host New Jersey Devils 4-3 in Newark, N.J.
-Claude Giroux nearly won the game in the final seconds of overtime, but the rebound of his shot was shoveled out of the crease by the Devils' Jesper Bratt.
+Philadelphia's Sean Couturier scored the only goal of the shootout Friday night as the Flyers edged the host New Jersey Devils 4-3.
+Claude Giroux nearly won the game in the final seconds of overtime, but the rebound of his shot was shoveled out of the crease by the Devils' Jasper Bratt.

-Oskar Lindblom, Couturier, and Joel Farabee scored in regulation for the Flyers, who snapped a two-game losing streak.
+Oskar Lindblom, Couturier and Joel Farabee also scored for the Flyers, who snapped a two-game losing streak.
 Goalie Carter Hart recorded 23 saves before turning back all three shots he faced in the shootout.
 Wayne Simmonds, Sami Vatanen, and Taylor Hall scored for the Devils, who have lost three in a row.
 Goalie Mackenzie Blackwood made 28 saves.

 Simmonds, playing his first game against the team for whom he played from 2011 until he was traded to the Nashville Predators on Feb.
 25, opened the scoring with a power-play goal 6:24 into the first.
 The Flyers tied the score a little more than four minutes later when Couturier's pass, which seemed intended for Travis Sanheim, sailed past the defenseman and to Lindblom, who tucked the puck into the right corner of the net.